Seanhru/PanicAtTheDeadline/README.md

 ---

 ## Software and Platform
-The software used in this project is **Python**.
+The software used in this project is **R** and **Python**.
+Necessary libraries for R include:
+- Ggplot2
+- Dplyer
-Necessary packages include:
+Necessary packages for Python include:
 - Pandas
 - String
 - SciKit Learn